 Teardrop attack explained

-The Teardrop attack is a type of Denial-of-Service attack (DoS attack) that has the main goal to make a network, server, or computer inaccessible by sending them large amounts of altered data packets.
+The Teardrop attack or TCP fragmentation attack is a type of Denial-of-Service attack (DoS attack) that has the main goal to make a network, server, or computer inaccessible by sending them large amounts of altered data packets.

 Computer systems that are a bit older have a bug within the code used for handling large amounts of data.
 That weak spot is the perfect opportunity for initiating the Teardrop attack.
 Usually, the system should collect all bits and put them in the proper order.
 Yet, that never happens, and the system continues to wait for pieces that never arrive.
 As a result, the network, server, or device crashes.